-- A. A minimum of 36 credit hours of graduate course work and satisfactory completion of all core courses is required for graduation with the Master of Science in Criminal Justice degree. - B. The student must maintain a cumulative GPA of 3.00 or be placed on academic probation.
-Failure to meet or exceed this standard of academic progress in the subsequent semester will result in dismissal from the program. - C. All MSCJ students must complete a comprehensive examination - Students must complete all required classes in the program prior to taking the comprehensive examination.
+- A. A minimum of thirty (30) credit hours of graduate course work and satisfactory completion of all core courses is required for graduation with the Master of Science in Criminal Justice degree. - B. The student must maintain a cumulative GPA of 3.00 or be placed on academic probation.
+Failure to meet or exceed this standard of academic progress in the subsequent semester will result in dismissal from the program.

-- b.
+- C. All MSCJ students must complete a comprehensive examination - Students must complete all required classes in the program prior to taking the comprehensive examination. - b.
 Comprehensive examination will be administered in the semester prior to graduation.
 For instance, students planning to graduate in the Spring semester should complete the comprehensive examination by the end of the preceding Fall semester. - c.
 Students must schedule their comprehensive examination with the Program Director by the 8th week of the semester that they plan to take the examination. - d.
 The comprehensive assessment is graded on a pass/fail basis. - e.
-Students unable to pass the comprehensive examination must retake sections of the comprehensive examination if they are unable to receive a passing grade.
-Failure to successfully pass all sections of the comprehensive examination will results in a failure to meet graduation requirements.
+Students unable to pass the comprehensive examination will be required to retake sections for which they did not receive a passing grade.
+Failure to successfully pass all sections of the comprehensive examination will result in a failure to meet graduation requirements.
 Students have up to three (3) attempts at a section to achieve a passing score.
-Students that do not achieve a passing score in a section must enroll in a one (1) hour independent study per section failed to refocus their studies and retake the examination. - D. Completion of all program and university assessments and surveys.
+Students that do not achieve a passing score in a section must enroll in a one (1) hour independent study per section failed to refocus their studies and retake the examination. - Completion of all program and university assessments and surveys.